The Hanna-Barbera New Cartoon Series

+List of episodes

 Home media

-The first episode of the three cartoons is on the DVD Saturday Morning Cartoons: 1960's - Vol. 2.
+The first episode of the three cartoons is on the DVD Saturday Morning Cartoons: 1960s - Vol. 2.

 Wally Gator was released separately as a mod DVD from Warner Archive as Wally Gator: The Complete Series on June 25, 2019.

 Lippy the Lion followed on July 9 as Lippy the Lion and Hardy Har Har: The Complete Series.

-Touché Turtle has yet to be released by Warner Archive, though it was considered to be released soon after the other two; as of December 2022, Warner Archive has yet to announce a release for the series.
+Touché Turtle was released by Warner Archive on Blu-Ray on September 30, 2025.
+Touché Turtle and Dum Dum: The Complete Series marks the physical media debut of Touché Turtle and the first of these three cartoons to be on Blu-Ray.

+In November of that same year, Warner Archive also announced Blu-Ray versions of both Wally Gator: The Complete Series and Lippy the Lion and Hardy Har Har: The Complete Series - both scheduled for a December 16, 2025 release date - thus making the entirety of The Hanna-Barbera New Cartoon Series available on Blu-Ray.